Obirah/cidr-deny-allow-transformer/README.md

 ## Less talk, more library
 `npm install cidr-deny-allow-transformer`

+Keep track of the versions with the [changelog](https://github.com/Obirah/cidr-deny-allow-transformer/blob/master/CHANGELOG.md).

 ## Motivation
 If you're deploying infrastructure-as-code to AWS, you come across SecurityGroups with their corresponding ingress configuration.
 SecurityGroups can only be configured to allow but not to deny